Introduction

 The 66 bus route was started in 1920, originally from between Garston and Woolton, extended to Gateacre in 1925.

-Woolton trams were ended and replaced by buses in 1949 (October 15th) - the bus services 4 and 5 still exist.
+Woolton trams were ended and replaced by buses in 1949 (October 15th) - the bus services 4 and 5 replaced them.
 While not an expert, the story of the Liverpool trams seems to tell of missed opportunities.
 Although the tramway system had potential for the future (with reserved track, fairly large number of modern tramcars) , in 1945 it was decided to close it down in favor of the 'more economic' bus - the last tram ran in 1957.
 When I see today the tram making a revival, I can't help but think of the closing down of the coal mines.
 The closedown of the Liverpool system was probably hastened by a fire at Green Lane depot which destroyed about 60-odd trams, including a fair proportion of the more-modern trams.

 John Lennon and the Beatles